RaresMoldovan/SQLSimulator/README.md

 # SQL SIMULATOR
-The SQL SIMULATOR enables you to query a CVS database file and obtain results in a tabular manner.\ The script can be run in both the terminal and the browser.
+The SQL SIMULATOR enables you to query a CVS database file and obtain results in a tabular manner. <br/> The script can be run in both the terminal and the browser.
 Terminal options given as '--option-name', browser options are given as a url query.

 ## 1. MANDATORY OPTIONS